Combining DDD, CQRS, and Clean Architecture in Go

 Let’s refactor

 Let’s start our refactoring with the Domain-First approach.
-We will start with introduction of a domain layer.
-Thanks to that, we will be sure that implementation details do not affect our domain code.
-We can also put all our efforts into understanding the business problem.
-Not on writing boring database queries and API endpoints.
+We will begin by introducing a domain layer.
+This ensures that implementation details do not affect our domain code.
+We can also put all our efforts into understanding the business problem, not writing boring database queries and API endpoints.

-Domain-First approach works good for both rescue (refactoring 😉) and greenfield projects.
+The Domain-First approach works well for both rescue (refactoring 😉) and greenfield projects.

 To start building my domain layer, I needed to identify what the application is actually doing.
 This article will focus on refactoring of trainings Wild Workouts microservice.
 I started with identifying use cases handled by the application.
 After previous refactoring to Clean Architecture, we can find it in the TrainingService.
 When I work with a messy application, I look at RPC and HTTP endpoints to find supported use cases.

-One of functionalities that I identified is the approval of training reschedule.
-In Wild Workouts, a training reschedule approval is required if it was requested less than 24h before its date.
-If a reschedule is requested by the attendee, the approval needs to be done by the trainer.
-When it’s requested by the trainer, it needs to be accepted by the attendee.
+One of the functionalities I identified is the approval of training reschedule.
+In Wild Workouts, a training reschedule approval is required if it was requested less than 24 hours before its date.
+If an attendee requests a reschedule, the trainer needs to approve it.
+If a trainer requests a reschedule, the attendee needs to accept it.

 - func (c TrainingService) ApproveTrainingReschedule(ctx context.Context, user auth.User, trainingUUID string) error {